RetroKoH/S1Complete/README.md

 - I am aware of the drop dash, and would love the assistance.
 I was planning to leave it alone and figure it out myself later using the pseudo-code MainMemory posted, but if you are willing to help, I certainly won't refuse it.
 - I agree about the sounds and visuals, though I'll probably keep it simple, in line with what the latest Sonic 1 re-release (Mega Play) did, though I'm curious to get your thoughts.
 - The HUD issues I'm aware of.
 The former, I'm not sure exactly how to fix.
 This started happening after I ported the S2 non-object HUD and is part of the reason why the HUD now scrolls in and out of frame.
 The latter issue (which I just noticed earlier today while applying a change to special stages) I'm sure is a simple enough fix.
 I'll tackle that first.
-- The road sign is, for all intents and purposes, an oversight.
-I am moving certain tiles to not use the first palette line anymore, and didn't finish work on those particular parts of the chunk.
-Easy enough fix, hell it's even fixed in my old build.
-I've just been a little lazy.
 - SBZ3's issue is a result of me porting the new art in via SonLvl.
 I don't wanna pin all the blame on that app, perhaps I made an error somewhere.
 It'll be a simple fix, just time-consuming...
 As for the points, I had no idea.
 Nice catch.
 - On that note, Ralakimus pointed out a bug in that zone related to floor collision.
 IDK how that happened and plan on fixing it ASAP.
 - Flower art is broken, AND palettes when NOT in normal mode.
 I will get to that later on.